Charlie Brooker: Print

 Brooker left the "Screen Burn" column in 2010.
 In the final column, he noted how increasingly difficult he found it to reconcile his role in mainstream media and TV production with his writing as a scabrous critic or to objectively criticise those he increasingly worked and socialised with.
 Longtime covering contributor Grace Dent took over the column.
 He continued to contribute other articles to The Guardian on a regular basis, his most recent comment column appearing in May 2015.

-In 2012 he contributed to the book Behind the Sofa: Celebrity Memories of Doctor Who.
+In 2012, he contributed to the book Behind the Sofa: Celebrity Memories of Doctor Who.

 In 2014, an article he wrote for The Guardian—"Too much talk for one planet: why I'm reducing my word emissions"—was published in the A-Level anthology Voices in Speech and Writing: An Anthology.

 Online

-From 1999 to 2003 he wrote the satirical TVGoHome website, a regular series of mock TV schedules published in a format similar to that of the Radio Times, consisting of a combination of savage satire and surreal humour and featured in technology newsletter Need To Know.
+From 1999 to 2003, Brooker wrote the satirical TVGoHome website, a regular series of mock TV schedules published in a format similar to that of the Radio Times, consisting of a combination of savage satire and surreal humour and featured in technology newsletter Need To Know.
 A print adaptation of the site was published by Fourth Estate in 2001.
 A TV sketch show based on the site was broadcast on UK digital station E4 the same year.

 In May 2012, Brooker was interviewed for Richard Herring's Leicester Square Theatre Podcast series.
 In 2019, he made a second appearance on the podcast, which was released during March 2020.

 Television

-From 1999 to 2000, Brooker played hooded expert 'the Pundit' in the short-lived show Games Republic, hosted by Trevor and Simon on BSkyB.
+Brooker's television presenting debut was with Gia Milinovich on BBC Knowledge's The Kit (1999–2000), a programme that reviewed gadgets and technology.
+From 1999 to 2000, Brooker played the hooded expert 'the Pundit' in the short-lived show Games Republic, hosted by Trevor and Simon on BSkyB.

-In 2000, Brooker was one of the writers of the Channel 4 show The 11 O'Clock Show and a co-host (with Gia Milinovich) on BBC Knowledge's The Kit, a low-budget programme dedicated to gadgets and technology (1999–2000).
-In 2001, he was one of several writers on Channel 4's Brass Eye special on the subject of paedophilia.
+In 2000, Brooker was one of the writers of the Channel 4 show The 11 O'Clock Show.
+In 2001, he was one of several writers on "Paedogeddon", Channel 4's Brass Eye special on the subject of paedophilia.
 In 2003, Brooker wrote an episode entitled "How to Watch Television" for Channel 4's The Art Show.
 The episode was presented in the style of a public information film and was partly animated.

 Together with Brass Eyes Chris Morris, Brooker co-wrote the sitcom Nathan Barley, based on a character from one of TVGoHome's fictional programmes.
 The show was broadcast in 2005 and focused on the lives of a group of London media 'trendies'.
 The same year, he was also on the writing team of the Channel 4 sketch show Spoons, produced by Zeppotron.